pnp/pnp.github.io/content/home/team.md

 weight: 100
 ---

-The community team is a virtual team consisting of Microsoft employees and community members focused on helping the community make the best use of Microsoft products.
+The community team, comprising both Microsoft employees and community members, is dedicated to enhancing the use of Microsoft products.
+By providing guidance, tools, solutions, and samples, we aim to improve both the community and the solutions it creates.

-We believe that by sharing guidance, tools, solutions, and samples, we better both the community itself and the quality of solutions created by the community.
+This initiative focuses on the collective benefit, not just individual contributors.
+The listed team members are coordinators who facilitate our efforts, but they represent only a fraction of those contributing.

-This initiative is not about any one person or group of people: it is about improving things for the greater good of the community.
+We deeply appreciate the efforts of all community members.